apache/horaedb-docs/docs/src/en/operation/observability.md

 - rows by table: The rows of data written to each table.
 - table rows by instance: The written rows by instance.
 - total tables to write: Number of tables with data written.
-- flush count: Number of ceresdb flush.
+- flush count: Number of CeresDB flush.
 - 99th flush duration details by instance: 99th quantile of flush duration group by instance.
 - 99th write stall duration details by instance: 99th quantile of write stall duration group by instance.